-but of blue cloth, with buttons and badges of the serge frock.
+but of blue cloth, with buttons and badges as for serge frock.

 48. Waterproof Coat.-As described in paragraph 19, but of blue gabardine.
 Badges of rank in bronze.
-A black oilskin coat may be worn if desired.
+A black oilskin coat may be worn instead.

 49. Sword Belt.-Not worn.